Back to projects

 Screenshots

-Schedule builder with class selection, conflict validation, and weekly calendar view.
+Interactive schedule builder with conflict detection and weekly view.

-Curriculum plan with course status, prerequisites, corequisites, and course relationships.
+Interactive curriculum map with course status, prerequisites, and relationships.

-Professor list with search, filters, and student review metrics.
+Professor directory with search, filters, and aggregated student reviews.

 Tech stack